z0on/Multivariate_GWAS/README.md

 `compile_chromosomes.R` saves the combined gwas data table in `*_gwas.RData`.
 It also saves the table of two kinds of predictions: lm (linear model), rr (elastic net regression), and true trait values (after regressing out environmental covariates within `RDA_GWAS.R`) in `*_predictions.RData`.

 ## Runs with multiple hold-out replicates ##
-To properly estimate prediction accuracy, we would want to run multiple analyses like the one described above **without randomly picked hold-out samples** and then se if we can predict the trait in those samples based on their genotypes.
+To properly estimate prediction accuracy, we would want to run multiple analyses like the one described above, each time witholding some samples ("hold-out" samples), and then see how well we can predict the trait in those samples based on their genotypes.
 This sounds a bit tedious but not actually difficult with a bit of bash scripting.
 One simply need to repeat the above analysis 50 times for different hold-out sample sets, and then put together all the generated `*_predictions.RData`tables.

 Assuming we have already created 50 files named like rep1_25, rep2_25 etc, each listing 25 randomly picked hold-out samples, we begin with running `RDA_GWAS.R`on each chromosome for each replicate: